Rails Generate New Secret Key Base

 1.7 rails destroy

-Think of destroy as the opposite of generate.
+.
 It'll figure out what generate did, and undo it.

-You can also use the alias 'd' to invoke the destroy command: rails d.
+You can also use the alias 'd' to invoke the destroy command: rails d

 1.8 rails about

-rails about gives information about version numbers for Ruby, RubyGems, Rails, the Rails subcomponents, your application's folder, the current Rails environment name, your app's database adapter, and schema version.
+gives information about version numbers for Ruby, RubyGems, Rails, the Rails subcomponents, your application's folder, the current Rails environment name, your app's database adapter, and schema version.
 It is useful when you need to ask for help, check if a security patch might affect you, or when you need some stats for an existing Rails installation.

 Rails Generate New Secret Key Base Location